Georotzen/Web-Internet-Programming/README.md

 Apache Tomcat 8.5<br>

 ****************************************************************************************************************************
-Program descriptions available as info.txt on each web app folder.
+Program descriptions available as info.txt on each web app folder.<br>
 Code is not commented, and doesn't have any documentation.